- Self-Directed Accounts

-With the rising cost of education, a Coverdell Education Savings Account (CESA) can be a powerful tool to help combat education expenses.
-Understand how a CESA works, eligibility, how you can grow your CESA and more to see if this education savings account may be right for you.
+With the rising cost of education, a Coverdell Education Savings Account (CESA) can be a powerful tool to help combat education expenses, potentially reduce dependence on financial aid, and receive tax benefits.
+Understand how a CESA works, eligibility, how you can grow your CESA and more to see if this account may be right for you.

 Equity Trust offers a self-directed CESA, which allows you to invest in almost any asset, tax free or tax deferred, while saving for education costs.
 Investing funds contributed to a CESA may potentially lead to the overall growth of the account, in a tax-advantaged fashion.